MAHIA COASTAL 1/2 Day - PLEASE READ INSTRUCTIONS BELOW CAREFULLY AND CHECK YOU HAVE THE CORRECT DATE

 Drive 11Km along the Nuhaka- Opoutama Road until you get to the Opoutama garage and store.
 Immediately behind the Garage is our railbike container sitting alongside the railway.
 This is our start point.
 Coffee and snacks are available at the store before we begin our ride

-WHAT TO BRINGSturdy shoes - no jandals, Raincoats if weather is changeable, weather suitable clothing, morning tea snacks, water, personal medications, camera
+WHAT TO BRINGSturdy shoes - no jandals, Raincoats if weather is changeable, weather suitable clothing - no long loose lowing type garments, morning tea snacks, water, personal medications, camera

 ABOUT THE RIDE